-The main ingredient in cigarettes is tobacco - a plant that contains, among other things, a relatively high concentration of a chemical called nicotine, which is the active and addictive chemical in cigarettes.
+The main ingredient in cigarettes is tobacco – a plant that contains, among other things, a relatively high concentration of a chemical called nicotine, which is the active and addictive compound in cigarettes.
 But it is a mistake to consider cigarettes a ‘natural’ product.
-Since the 1950s, the tobacco companies, especially in the United States, initiated countless scientific studies that have led to many changes in the cigarette in order to increase its biological and pharmacological effect.
-In recent years, as a result of legislative changes in the United States and claims filed against the cigarette companies, companies have been forced to publish secret documents on the studies of smoking carried out over the years.
-It also forced companies to disclose the ingredients that are added to cigarettes.
+Since the 1950s, the tobacco companies, especially in the U.S., initiated countless scientific studies that have led to many changes in cigarettes, in order to increase their biological and pharmacological effect.
+In recent years, as a result of legislative changes in the U.S. and claims filed against the cigarette manufacturers, companies have been forced to publish secret documents of the studies on smoking carried out over the years.
+They were also forced to disclose the ingredients that are added to cigarettes.

 Here we take a look at Philip Morris USA, manufacturer of Marlboro cigarettes, L & M, Parliament, etc. Below is a list of materials included in the tobacco mixture of Marlboro cigarettes (ingredients listed also represent other cigarettes):

 Ingredients of Marlboro cigarettes | Screenshot from the website of Philip Morris USA

 And R.J.
 Reynolds’ cigarettes, a competitor tobacco company, which manufactures, among other brands, Winston, Camel, Pall-Mall and Lucky Strike, contain the exact same components.
 This is the list of ingredients in Camel Blue cigarettes:

 Ingredients in Camel Blue cigarettes | Screenshot from the website of the tobacco company R.J.
 Reynolds